Entropic curvature on graphs along Schr{\"o}dinger bridges at zero temperature

 As in the paper \cite{GRST14}, $C$-displacement convexity properties imply a wide range of functional inequalities for the measure $m$ on $\X$, such as Pr\'ekopa-Leindler type of inequalities, transport-entropy inequalities, and also discrete Poincar\'e or modified log-Sobolev inequalities.

-To avoid lengths, discrete Poincar\'e and modified log-Sobolev inequalities are not considered in the present paper.
-However, we push forward new transport-entropy inequalities to emphasize the efficiency of the Schr\"odinger approach.
-Indeed, optimal transport costs derived from this method are well suited to get new concentration properties, using known connections between transport-entropy inequalities and concentration properties pushed forward in \cite{GRST17}.
-Observe that Erbar-Mass approach \cite{EM14} does not allow to recover such concentration properties on discrete graphs.
+As mentioned before, our approach is efficient to reach new transport-entropy inequalities, transport cost well suited to get new concentration properties, using known connections between transport-entropy inequalities and concentration properties pushed forward in \cite{GRST17}.
+Although Erbar-Maas method does not allow to recover such concentration results on graphs, both approaches imply bounds on the so-called subgaussian constant $\sigma^2(\X)$ of the graph (see \cite{BHT06}), namely $\sigma^2(\X)\leq 1/K$ if the $W_1$-entropic curvature is bounded from below by $K>0$.

+As a guideline for other graphs, connexions between $C$-displacement convexity properties along Schr\"odinger bridges at zero temperature and modified log-Sobolev inequalities are explained only in the case of the discrete hypercube or the Bernoulli-Laplace Model (see comments $(d)$ after Theorem \ref{thmcube} and after Theorem \ref{thmslicecube}).
+Even if this global strategy does not allow to recover exactly some known modified log-Sobolev inequality for the Bernoulli-Laplace model, preliminary computations look promising to apply it for measures on graphs with interaction potentials.
+A challenge is to improve it for that purpose.

-New Pr\'ekopa-Leindler type of inequalities are also a straighforward dual consequence of the $C$-displacement convexity properties \eqref{deplacebis}.
-Theorem \ref{prek} below is a general statement that applies for each of the discrete spaces $(\X,d,m,L)$ studied in this paper and presented next.
+New Pr\'ekopa-Leindler type of inequalities are also a straightforward dual consequence of the $C$-displacement convexity properties \eqref{deplacebis}.
+Here is a general statement that applies for each of the discrete spaces $(\X,d,m,L)$ studied in this paper and presented next.